carriercomm/go-to/ProjectReport.md

 Shea, Ryan, and Jiangchuan Liu.
 "Performance of Virtual Machines Under Networked Denial of Service Attacks: Experiments and Analysis."
 (2013): 1-1.

+#Appendix A: Scripts to automate creation and configuration of Amazon Ec2

+#Appndix B: Scripts to automate creting and configuration of Windows Azure